As the pandemic creates supply chain chaos, Craft raises $10M to apply some intelligence – TechCrunch

-During the COVID-19 pandemic supply chains have suddenly become hot.
+During the COVID-19 pandemic, supply chains have suddenly become hot.
 Who knew that would ever happen?
-The race to secure PPE, ventilators, minor things like food, was and still is, an enormous issue.
-But perhaps, predictably, the world of ‘supply chain software’ could use some updating.
-Most of the platforms are deployed ‘empty’ and require the client to populate them with their own data or ‘bring their own data’.
+The race to secure PPE, ventilators and minor things like food was and still is an enormous issue.
+But perhaps, predictably, the world of “supply chain software” could use some updating.
+Most of the platforms are deployed “empty” and require the client to populate them with their own data, or “bring their own data.”
 The UIs can be outdated and still have to be juggled with manual and offline workflows.
 So startups working in this space are now attracting some timely attention.

-Thus, Craft, the enterprise intelligence company, today announces that it has closed a $10 million Series A financing to build what it characterizes as a ‘supply chain intelligence platform’.
-With the new funding, Craft will expand its offices in San Francisco, London, and Minsk, and grow remote teams across engineering, sales, marketing and operations in North America and Europe.
+Thus, Craft, the enterprise intelligence company, today announces it has closed a $10 million Series A financing round to build what it characterizes as a “supply chain intelligence platform.”
+With the new funding, Craft will expand its offices in San Francisco, London and Minsk, and grow remote teams across engineering, sales, marketing and operations in North America and Europe.

-It competes with some large incumbents such as Dun & Bradstreet, Bureau van Dijk, Thomson Reuters .
-These are traditional data providers focused primarily on providing financial data about public companies, rather than real-time data from data sources such as operating metrics, human capital, and risk metrics.
+It competes with some large incumbents, such as Dun & Bradstreet, Bureau van Dijk and Thomson Reuters .
+These are traditional data providers focused primarily on providing financial data about public companies, rather than real-time data from data sources such as operating metrics, human capital and risk metrics.

 The idea is to allow companies to monitor and optimize their supply chain and enterprise systems.
 The financing was led by High Alpha Capital, alongside Greycroft.
-Craft also has some high-flying Angel investors including Sam Palmisano, chairman of the Center for Global Enterprise and former CEO and chairman of IBM; Jim Moffatt, former CEO of Deloitte Consulting; Frederic Kerrest, executive vice-chairman, COO and co-founder of Okta; and Uncork Capital which previously led Craft’s Seed financing.
-High Alpha Partner, Kristian Andersen, is joining Craft’s Board of Directors.
+Craft also has some high-flying angel investors, including Sam Palmisano, chairman of the Center for Global Enterprise and former CEO and chairman of IBM; Jim Moffatt, former CEO of Deloitte Consulting; Frederic Kerrest, executive vice chairman, COO and co-founder of Okta; and Uncork Capital, which previously led Craft’s seed financing.
+High Alpha partner Kristian Andersen is joining Craft’s board of directors.

 The problem Craft is attacking is a lack of visibility into complex global supply chains.
-For obvious reasons, COVID-19 disrupted global supply chains which tended to reveal a lot of risks, structural weaknesses across industries and a lack of intelligence about how it’s all holding together.
-Craft’s solution is a proprietary data platform, API, and portal that integrates into existing enterprise workflows.
+For obvious reasons, COVID-19 disrupted global supply chains, which tended to reveal a lot of risks, structural weaknesses across industries and a lack of intelligence about how it’s all holding together.
+Craft’s solution is a proprietary data platform, API and portal that integrates into existing enterprise workflows.

 While many business intelligence products require clients to bring their own data, Craft’s data platform comes pre-deployed with data from thousands of financial and alternative sources, such as 300+ data points that are refreshed using both Machine Learning and human validation.
-It’s open-to-the-web company profiles appear in 50 million search results, for instance.
+Its open-to-the-web company profiles appear in 50 million search results, for instance.

-Ilya Levtov, co-founder and CEO of Craft said in a statement: “Today, we are focused on providing powerful tracking and visibility to enterprise supply chains, while our ultimate vision is to build the intelligence layer of the enterprise technology stack.”
+Ilya Levtov, co-founder and CEO of Craft, said in a statement: “Today, we are focused on providing powerful tracking and visibility to enterprise supply chains, while our ultimate vision is to build the intelligence layer of the enterprise technology stack.”

 Kristian Andersen, partner with High Alpha commented: “We have a deep conviction that supply chain management remains an underinvested and under-innovated category in enterprise software.”